I was injured at a Campground. Do I have legal options?

 Depending on the type of campground there can be more than one entity responsible, including a government agency.
 An injured camper must act quickly to ensure their legal rights are protected.
 There are certain laws called statutes of limitations which require a person to bring a claim within a specified time frame.
 If they don’t, they will lose their claim.
 In the case of a claim against a government agency, the time frame is only six months.

-If you or someone you know has recently suffered an injury at a campsite, call our experienced personal injury attorneys for a free case evaluation.
+If you or someone you know has recently suffered an injury at a campsite, call our experienced attorneys for a free case evaluation.